Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Introduction

 \section{Introduction}

-Graphs are frequently used to model problems arising from applications in areas as diverse as operations research, signal processing and machine learning.
-Graphical representations reveal structure in the problem, and allow reductions to classical problems such as {\sc Minimum Cut}, {\sc Shortest Path} or {\sc Maximum Spanning Tree}, and thereby often lead to efficient and practically useful algorithms.
+Graphs have been a ubiquitous modeling tool in areas as diverse as operations research, signal processing and machine learning.
+Graphical representations reveal structure in the problem that is often the key to obtaining efficient algorithms for real-world data analysis problems.
+As a prominent example, the \mcut{} problem underlies important problems in low-level computer vision \citep{boyVek06} (e.g., image segmentation and regularization), probabilistic inference in graphical models \citep{gps89,rkat08}, and for representing pseudo-boolean functions in computer vision and constraint satisfaction problems \citep{kb05,rrl11,zcj09}.
+The reduction to cuts has had a tremendous practical impact.

-As a prominent example, the problem of finding a minimum cut (or, equivalently, a maximum flow) has been used as a tool for low-level computer vision \citep{boyVek06} (e.g., image segmentation and regularization), probabilistic inference in graphical models \citep{gps89,rkat08}, and for representing pseudo-boolean functions in computer vision and constraint satisfaction problems \citep{kb05,rrl11,zcj09}.
+The algorithmic efficiency of cuts comes at the price of reduced modeling power: graph cuts model problems that correspond to a special class of functions (a sub-class of submodular functions defined on the nodes of the graph \citep{zcj09}).
+Section~\ref{sec:motiv-spec-cases} lists applications that do not fall into this category.
+Motivated by these limitations, this paper studies a non-additive generalization of \mcut{}, where the cut cost function is a \emph{submodular set function} over graph edges.